skumar2998/android_helpers/README.md

     });
     new Thread(httpRequest.create()).start();

-httpRequest.getHandler() returns `HttpHandler` object for the request which allow to subscribe to the several events:
+httpRequest.getHandler() returns `HttpHandler` object for the request which allow to subscribe to several events:

 	HttpCallback callback
     UploadCallback uploadCallback;